 Overexertion and hot working environments combine to make heat exhaustion and heat stroke a major threat to construction workers’ health and safety.
 In severe cases, a heat-related health emergency can lead to the death of a worker.

 According to one review of international data, 36.8% of occupational heat-related deaths happen within the construction industry, and construction workers have a risk of heat-caused death that’s 13 times higher than other industries.

 Many construction accidents result in the permanent loss of an appendage, such as an arm, foot, or finger.
-According to BLS figures, construction workers have among the highest rates of amputations per 10,000 workers, equal to agriculture/forestry/fishing/hunting and second only to manufacturing.
+According to BLS figures, , equal to agriculture/forestry/fishing/hunting and second only to manufacturing.

 Falls and struck by/against object injuries are first and second-leading causes of construction-related deaths, says OSHA.
 Both types of accidents can result in severe head trauma, potentially causing a traumatic brain injury (TBI) that can affect the rest of the worker’s life.

 Falls are a leading cause of spinal cord injuries, according to the National Spinal Cord Injury Statistical Center at the University of Alabama Birmingham.
 Other injuries on construction sites can also lead to spinal cord damage, including lifting strains, accidents with heavy equipment, and struck-by object incidents.

 Unlike many other jobs, there are multiple sources of burns in the construction industry.
 Chemical burns can happen as a result of contact with anything from strong chemical strippers to unmixed concrete powder.
 Electrical burns are common in an industry that sees 86 fatal electrocutions per year, on average.
 Burns from fuel, open flames, unexpected fires, and other heat sources cause burns the “old-fashioned” way.